Cracker Barrel French Toast

 How To Make Cracker Barrel French Toast

-If you are a regular reader, you’ll know that we much prefer simple recipes.
+If you are a regular reader, you’ll know that I prefer simple recipes.
 Well, they don’t come more straightforward than this.
 You’ll be able to make Cracker Barrel French toast using standard store cupboard ingredients.

 The distinctive taste of Cracker Barrel French toast actually comes from its main ingredient.
 We are, of course, talking about the bread.
 You’ll notice that this recipe uses sourdough bread.
 Sourdough bread is naturally leavened using a ‘starter’.
 This is where the ‘sour’ flavor comes from.
 The starter is made by mixing flour and water.
 Gradually over time, the natural sugars in the flour begin to ferment.
 This produces carbon dioxide that causes bread dough to rise.